raj-rao-rr/International-Real-Yields/README.md

 1. Login into your Bloomberg Professional Service account, you will need it to retrieve historical data.

-2. Type <SRCH> (Fixed Income Search) in the Bloomberg search bar.
+2. Go to the Bloomberg terminal and type SRCH <GO> to bring up the Fixed Income Security Search function.
 Add a field called <TICKER> and precede to enter the following individually to pull either Nominal or Real bond issuances.
-Note the structure of the *XXX_bond_overview.xlsx* sheets as we will be aiming to replicate the structure found within these worksheets, that being each sheet is reserved for one country.
+Note the structure of the *XXX_bond_overview.xlsx* sheets as we aim to replicate the structure found within these worksheets, that being each sheet is reserved for one country.

     Nominal Bonds
     * *Australia Government Bond = ACGB*